Vitamins and minerals: the basics

 Always talk to your GP, a dietitian or another health professional if you’re concerned about your own diet, especially if you think you might be low on key nutrients for breastfeeding.
 A health professional can help you work out what you need, especially if you have a restricted diet.

 Vitamin and mineral supplements

-Large amounts of some vitamins can actually be dangerous.
+Our bodies need only tiny amounts of vitamins and minerals.
+Large amounts of some vitamins or minerals can be dangerous.
 For example, vitamin A builds up in the body if it’s taken in excessive amounts.

 If you think your child is low on some vitamins or minerals and can’t eat more food containing these vitamins and minerals, see your GP or a dietitian for advice.
 They might suggest that your child takes an appropriate supplement.